 The secondary schools offer a sequential program in French, Spanish, German, and Latin.
 First-year study for high school credit is available to 8th grade students in French, Spanish, and Latin at all three middle schools.
+Paul Laurence Dunbar Middle School for Innovation also offers German to 8th graders.
 Each language in the world languages offerings is designed for any student who has demonstrated a reasonable proficiency in his or her native language and wishes to develop facility in another language.
 To obtain full benefit of the language program, students are encouraged to begin study in the 8th or 9th grade.
 College-bound students are advised to investigate the specific world language requirements of colleges in which they have interest.
 All students should work closely with their counselors in planning their world language programs.